 Innovation: A Leadership Game Changer (formerly You Can Learn to be Creative)

-This course teaches the tools that creative leaders need to drive innovation and how to facilitate leadership teams in driving new revenues from innovation.
+In today’s world, companies both big and small live on their ability to creatively innovate new products, services and processes.
+Learn the tools that creative leaders need to drive innovation and how to facilitate leadership teams in driving new revenues from innovation.

-The workshop covers the five stages of creativity; tools such as the cause-and-effect diagram; Pareto chart; divergent and convergent processes for problem definition for brainstorming and ideation and white boarding.
+The workshop covers the five stages of creativity; tools such as the cause-and-effect diagram; Pareto chart; divergent and convergent processes for problem definition for brainstorming and ideation, and white boarding.

 I. We live in a world of innovation: